Jpasquin/FibonacciGenerator/README.md

 ## How it works
 The first input provided by the user is the index of a Fibonacci number, the second input is the amount of rows desired to be displayed after.
 Using a websocket, the client connects to the server which then sends a response expecting values from the user.
+The values are then computed and the server sends an encoded result back to the client.